kaustubhhiware/NotiFyre/README.md

     sudo apt-get --reinstall install libnotify-bin notify-osd

-For further customizations, visit this [link](http://ubuntuhandbook.org/index.php/2014/04/customize-on-screen-notification-ubuntu-1404/)
+For further customizations, you can use [NotifyOSD config](http://ubuntuhandbook.org/index.php/2014/04/customize-on-screen-notification-ubuntu-1404/)

-Have a suggestion?
-Make an issue about it.

 ## Acknowledgements
 [(Back to top)](#table-of-contents)